 Find Your Target Customer

 Before you even start designing the product or service you need to figure out who is actually going to buy it.
 Now this isn’t just a vague idea of who it is, it needs to be an in-depth view of their world.
 We call this developing a customer persona.
-For this you want to design a personality for you target customer - give them a name, age, occupation and living situation.
-Then dive a little deeper, start looking at what their pain points are, how much money do they have to spend and also where do they spend their time (and where can you advertise to them?).
+For this you want to design a personality for your target customer - give them a name, age, occupation and living situation.
+Then dive a little deeper, start looking at what their pain points are, how much money do they have to spend, and also where do they spend their time (and where can you advertise to them?).

 Start Talking To Your Customer

 Get out and start doing some market research.
-Now I’m not talking sending surveys out to your Facebook friends, I’m talking about getting out there and having a coffee with your target customer.
+Now I’m not talking about sending surveys out to your Facebook friends, I’m talking about getting out there and having a coffee with your target customer.

 Talk to them face to face and find out what they are really looking for in your product.